will-break-it/wallet-architecture/docs/CIP/CIP-XXXX/README.md

 - server indexing data by credentials to optimize queries to retrieve client relevant data

+### Versioning

+In our protocol, the client sends its list of supported versions as part of the initial [`subscribe`](./messages/client/subscribe.md) message.
+Upon receiving this information, the server selects the highest mutually supported version and associates it with the client.
+This method requires the server to implement version-based message construction, allowing it to tailor its responses to each client's supported version.

 ### Encoding

 Our proposed communication protocol **adopts blockchain-native encoding standards** to ensure compatibility and efficiency.
 This approach leverages existing conventions familiar to clients while minimizing conversion overhead on the server-side.